QuantConnect/Documentation/01-Key-Concepts/05-understanding-time.rst

 Once a datapoint's *EndTime* has passed, it will be transmitted to your algorithm OnData() method.
 For bar data, this is the beginning of the *next* bar.
 Your algorithm is only permitted to access values of securities from before this Time Frontier, preventing you from accidentally looking into the future.

 The Time property in your algorithm is always equal to this Time Frontier.
-This is also used as the timestamp for any `logging and debugging <https://www.quantconnect.com/docs/algorithm-reference/logging-and-debug>`_ messages.
+This is also used as the timestamp for any :ref:`logging and debugging <algorithm-reference-logging-and-debug>` messages.

 **Bar Data - Period Values**